Alisa Kleybanova: 2014

 At the Porsche Tennis Grand Prix in Stuttgart, Kleybanova recorded her first top-ten victory in over three years when she upset former Wimbledon champion Petra Kvitová, in straight sets in the second round.
 With this victory, she returned to the WTA's top 100 for the first time since 2011.

 2015

-Kleybanova made her comeback at an $10k tournament in Antalya.
-She won the title by beating the top seed Lina Gjorcheska in the final, in straight sets.
+Kleybanova made her comeback at an $10k tournament in Antalya where she won the title, beating top seed Lina Gjorcheska in the final in straight sets.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.